The Case for Being Good Enough

-It’s better to try to be great at being consistent than to try to be consistently great.
+It is better to strive to be great at being consistent than striving to be consistently great.
 Why?
-Because being consistently great is really, really hard.
+Because being consistently great is really, really, really hard.
 Especially over the long haul.

 Take a moment to reflect on an ongoing process that you’re involved in.
-It could be anything, really — from parenting, to coaching, to running, to managing, to teaching, to writing, to making music or art.
-It could even be something like storytelling in PowerPoint or modeling in Excel.
+It could be anything, really — from parenting, to coaching, to running, to managing, to teaching, to writing, to making art.
+It could even be something less exciting like storytelling in PowerPoint or financial modeling in Excel.

 Now think about how often you’re great.
-The really on top of your game, everything clicking, firing on all cylinders kind of great.
+I’m talking about the really on top of your game, everything clicking, firing on all cylinders kind of great.
 Also think about the effort-level, focus, and presence of mind-body that kind of perfect performance demands.

-Being perfect every once in a while and internalizing it as an ongoing expectation is a surefire way to lose motivation, experience anxiety, and flame out.
-Setting perfect as the bar rarely leads to your best performance — or your best life.
+Being perfect every once in a while and internalizing it as an ongoing expectation is a surefire way to lose motivation, experience anxiety, and burn out.
+Setting perfect as an ongoing bar rarely leads to your best performance — and certainly not to your best life.

 Some simple math makes this clear.

 Let’s say that it’s reasonable to be about 80 percent “on it” 90 percent of the time: 0.8 x 0.9 = .72.
 That’s a lot better than being perfect, or 100 percent, only 40, or even 50, percent of the time: 1.0 x 0.4 = 0.4 and 1.0 x 0.5 = 0.5.